 - Nonprofits that help with veterinary care costs, housing deposits and other financial needs

 - Veterinarians in the community who offer discounted services and other low-cost veterinary care (preventative, diagnostic, trauma, illness)

-- Pet-friendly housing options
+- Pet-friendly housing options or low-cost boarding

 - Lost-and-found resources online, such as local Facebook pages and other social websites, such as Nextdoor.com.